ZavNatalia/eslint-plugin-import-checker/README.md

 ## Usage

-Add `import-checker` to the plugins section of your `.eslintrc` configuration file.
+Add `import-checker-plugin` to the plugins section of your `.eslintrc` configuration file.
 You can omit the `eslint-plugin-` prefix:

 ```json
 {